 He then studied Tropical Medicine at the School of Tropical Medicine in Liverpool gaining the Diploma before setting off to Africa to serve the required pre-registration hospital posts.

-Dr Cook has been a lifelong Salvationist and served as a missionary doctor with the Salvation Army in Central Africa, Northern & Southern Rhodesia; now known as Zimbarbwe, and Zambia until January 1978.
+Dr Cook has been a lifelong Salvationist and served as a missionary doctor with the Salvation Army in Central Africa, Northern & Southern Rhodesia; now known as Zimbabwe, and Zambia until January 1978.

 In December 1952 he married Gwen, a school teacher.
 They had four children, three of whom were born in Africa.